ThereseHagwall/backendFiskeLycka/README.md

 ## Contributing

 We welcome contributions from everyone!
-If you have suggestions for improvements or want to report an issue, feel free to create an issue or pull request.
+If you have suggestions for improvements or want to report an issue, feel free to create an pull request.